stonymf/bubble-radio/README.md

 # maximum length in seconds above which songs will not be downloaded
 MAX_LENGTH=4140

+# how often (in hours) to refresh playlists to incorporate new tracks into stream
+PLAYLIST_REFRESH_FREQUENCY=6

 # where you want audio files to be downloaded
 DOWNLOAD_DIRECTORY=/home/janedoe/dev/bubble-radio/downloads